Jassem-Toumi/Jassem-Toumi/README.md

-# Hi there, I'm Jassem - aka JT 👋
+# Hi there, Welcome to my profile -

 ### I'm Young, Free, Curious, and Possibilitarian!!

-- 🌱 I enjoy coding, reading and drinking coffee.
+- 👨🏻‍💻 I enjoy coding, reading and drinking coffee.
 I love working out too
-- 👯 I’m looking to collaborate with other developers
+- 🥅 2023 Goals: Master data structures and algorithms, levrage my skills in Java and build cool stuff with Javascrript (React).
-- 🥅 2023 Goals: Master sata structures and algorithms.
+- I'm an undergraduate at The University Of Rochester (NY) studying Computer Science and Business
 - ⚡ Fun fact: I don't have one!!.
 - 📧 You can E-mail me at : toumijassem@gmail.com
 - 👔 I'm available for freelance work (Remote)